A political economist for the bioeconomy

 Teaching and Research Assistant, University of California at Riverside, 2022-present

-Fellow, SPEAKS Graduate Student Research Traineeship, funded by the National Science Foundation (NSF)
+NSF Fellow, SPEAKS Graduate Student Research Traineeship, funded by the National Science Foundation

 Graduate-Student Researcher (GSR), Labor and Automation in California Agriculture (LACA) multi-campus research program initiative, funded by the UC Office of the President